Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Explicit -crossing-critical graphs with large degree

+Consider now a red edge $x_jx_{j+1}$ of $P_x$.
+Let the first wedge incident to $x_{j+1}$ be the $i$-th wedge~$D_i$.
+We twist the picture from Figure~\ref{fig:G13-labeled} at the edge $x_jx_{j+1}$, such that the wedges preceding $D_i$ stay above the path $P_x$, and the wedges succeeding $D_i$ are now below $P_x$.
+This is illustrated for $j=1$ in Figure~\ref{fig:G13-3red}(c).
+The wedge $D_i$ now crosses the $7$-thick edge $x_jx_{j+1}$, giving a drawing of $G$ with $14$ crossings, and so certifying criticality of the edge $x_jx_{j+1}$, since deleting it drops the number of crossings in this drawing down to~$12$.

 We are left with the last, and perhaps most interesting, cases in which $e$ is an edge in the $i$-th wedge $D_i$.
-Imagine we ``disconnect'' $D_i$ by removing vertices $w_1^i$ and $w_4^i$ and the edge $w_2^i w_3^i$, and then twist the bowtie graph~$B$ together with the adjacent strips of wedges $D_1\cup\ldots\cup D_{i-1}$ and $D_{i+1}\cup\ldots\cup D_k$, removing all crossings.
-If we introduce the vertices and edges of $D_i$ back, we get a drawing in Figure~\ref{fig:G13-wedge-split}\,a with $13$ crossings which are only between the edges $xw_1^i$, $w_2^iw_3^i$, $w_1^iw_4^i$ and the six blue bowtie edges.
-For every edge $e\in\{xw_1^i,w_2^iw_3^i,w_1^iw_4^i\}$ its removing from $\ccg{13}k$ thus decreases the crossing number to at most~$12$.
-Lastly, we may move the vertex $w_1^i$ to obtain another drawing as in Figure~\ref{fig:G13-wedge-split}\,b.
-The latter drawing has $18$ crossings between the edges $w_1^iw_2^i$, $w_2^iw_3^i$ and the six blue bowtie edges.
-Removing one edge of $w_1^iw_2^i$ thus drops the crossing number down to $12$, again.
-With help of symmetry, the claim is thus proved also for every edge $e\in E(D_i)$, for each $i\in\{1,2,\ldots,k\}$. \end{proof}
+We consider a twist of the drawing of $G$ similar to that in Figure~\ref{fig:G13-3red}(c), but this time with the wedge $D_i$ crossing the blue bowtie edges (and itself).
+This gives a drawing with $13$ crossings involving the edges $x_2w_1^i$, $w_1^iw_4^i$ and $w_2^iw_3^i$, which is illustrated in Figure~\ref{fig:G13-wedge-split}(a).
+Hence the listed edges, and the edge $x_2w_4^i$ by symmetry, are also critical in $G$, as desired.
+Finally, we deal, up to symmetry, with the $2$-thick edge $w_1^iw_2^i$.
+A slight adjustement of the last drawing gives a drawing illustrated in Figure~\ref{fig:G13-wedge-split}(b) with exactly $18$ crossings which are between the blue edges and $w_2^iw_3^i$, $w_1^iw_2^i$.
+Since deleting one edge from the $2$-thick edge $w_1^iw_2^i$ drops the number of crossings again down to $12$, we have shown also criticality of $w_1^iw_2^i$ and the proof is finished. \end{proof}